brettshollenberger/historiographer/README.md

 2. It doesn't provide the indexes you need from your primary tables

-3. It doesn't provdie out-of-the-box snapshots
+3. It doesn't provide out-of-the-box snapshots

 ## How does Historiographer solve these problems?